digisavvy/some-like-it-neat/README.md

  	* This is important for using Browser-Sync with your project.
 Make sure in gulpfile.js that you set the `project` variable to the appropriate name for your project URL.
 Default is "yourlocal.dev"

- * #### Generating your styles
-   * In pre 1.1.11 builds of Some Like it Neat, Style.scss would process/compile all of your changes to the various Sass files.
-This has changed in 1.1.11.
-We have added rtl support using a set of mixins from the Bi-App-Sass [view](http://anasnakawa.github.io/bi-app-sass/) project which helps us generate styles for RTL configurations.
-All LTR styles are output to style.css and RTL styles are output to rtl.css.

-* #### Gulp Tasks
+* #### Laravel Mix Tasks
-There are a couple of tasks built into Some Like it Neat to help get you going.
+Webpack or Laravel Mix, rather,
-  * `gulp` This command simply starts up Gulp and watches your scss, js and php filder for changes, writes them out and refreshes the browser for you.
+  * `npm run watch` This command simply starts up Gulp and watches your scss, js and php filder for changes, writes them out and refreshes the browser for you.
-  * `gulp build` This command removes unneccessary files and packs up the required files into a nice and neat, installable, zip package.
-Honestly, this is here because I was uploading my theme to the WP.org uploader so many times...
-Epitome of the laze.
+  * `npm run bundle` This command bundles your files up into a new folder called _dist_.
+  * `npm run prod` This command minifies your theme assets like your css and js files.
+Currently takes your _dist_ folder, zips it up, and zips it to _releases/themename.zip_.

 Each task such as 'js', 'images' or 'browser-sync' may be started individually.
 Although, the only one of them you'd do that with is the 'images' task since that's not auto-optimizing at the moment.